 The Ontario Power Authority is offering a new building construction incentive program for builders and their design decision maker (architects, consulting engineer, etc.).
 The High Performance New Construction (HPNC) Program provides design assistance and significant financial incentives for new construction or additions, and major renovation projects that exceed Code.

-The objective of the IDF is to help companies in their efforts to commercialize innovative technologies in Ontario by mitigating the risk of projects with significant pilot-scale technical hurdles.
+The objective of the Innovation Demonstration Fund (IDF) is to help companies in their efforts to commercialize innovative technologies in Ontario by mitigating the risk of projects with significant pilot-scale technical hurdles.
 The IDF is not aimed at routine engineering, upgrading, or improvements to existing processes, designs or products.

 Ontario Job Creation Partnerships is an employment program that provides work experience to unemployed job seekers within projects that benefit the community or local economy.
 At the end of their participation, participants in the program will have recent work experience and additional skills to add to their résumés, increasing their chances of successfully finding long-term employment.